Q1 What is the IRBM system?

 The IRBM is a contemporary performance management system that literally assures improved strategic results planning and development results all round when fully implemented.
 It is fully MfDR compliant and more.
 Developing countries, in particular, are best suited to adopt the full IRBM system to help them to become fully MfDR compliant and in conformance with the requirements of international donors and development partners.
 Adopting the IRBM system ensures that a developing country will be able to meet the results compliance requirements on development planning, budgeting, personnel performance, M&E, and evidence-based decision making which are all crucial components of donor requirements.
 Similarly, an organization wishing to move to a results-based system is best assured of getting there within the shortest time possible by adopting the IRBM system and the accompanying PReMaS software solution.
 Additionally, a country can improve its SDG planning, linkages, and results performance management using the IRBM system.
 The IRBM system systematically identifies and links the SDG goals and targets with the substantive performance plan of each Ministry and to the national medium-term development plan.

 Q9 Should we adopt the IRBM system first or the PReMaS© Software Solution first?

 The process works both ways.
 Ideally, the adoption of PReMaS is best done after you have introduced IRBM for your organization.
-This is because the adoption of the PReMaS requires content knowledge on RBM and related matters which are capacities built under IRBM system adoption.
-However, it is also possible to adopt and implement the PReMaS system along with the PReMaS solution simultaneously.
+This is because the adoption of the PReMaS requires content knowledge on IRBM and related matters which are capacities built under IRBM system adoption.
+However, it is also possible to adopt and implement the IRBM system along with the PReMaS solution simultaneously.
 Under this approach, concurrent content management capacity-building is incorporated as part of the PReMaS introduction to ensure that key personnel are able to utilize the PReMaS to fulfill all IRBM functions.

 Q10 Is the adoption of IRBM recommended for developing countries?